Our offer is only for you if you are of legal age. Please confirm that you are at least 18 years old to proceed.

 - Use a fireproof surface

-- Only handle charcoal with tongs
+- Only handle glowing charcoal with charcoal tongs

-- Open windows when used indoors
+- Open a window when using indoors

 - Use a charcoal basket for transport

-Which types of hookah charcoal are available?
+What types of hookah charcoal are there?

-How do You properly light natural hookah charcoal?
+How do you light hookah charcoal?

 How does an electric charcoal burner work?